 One of my then travel buddies, Roland, tagged along because he has got nothing to do that day anyway.
 Fares went somewhere else.

 Ronald arrived at the hotel on time.
 Good thing we already had our heavy breakfast prior to his arrival.
 His punctuality is really impeccable.
 What got me though at that time was his blue sports car.
 I never knew his thing about cars is really grand.
 I felt like I was a national player while being tucked in the passenger seat on our way to the Badminton Court at Capital School in Dubai.

 It took almost half an hour to get there.
 The host (club) was quite accommodating; I and Roland immediately blended in.
 None of the players seemed beginner level so I hesitated to go all the way during the first match.
-The fighting spirit and the determination to bring my practice and, at the same time, therapy to the next level though made me play and keep up to the intended level.
+The fighting spirit and the determination to bring my practice and, at the same time, therapy (“Journey to the Other Side” – Road to Surgery and Recovery) to the next level though made me play and keep up to the intended level.